 Introduction to the ByteBlower CLT

-Posted by Pieter Vandercammen, Last modified by Wouter Debie on 17 December 2019 02:53 PM
+Posted by Pieter Vandercammen, Last modified by Pieter Vandercammen on 19 May 2021 05:06 PM

 This article is a brief introduction to the ByteBlower CLT.
 This tool is strongly tied to the ByteBlower GUI.
 With the Command-Line-Tool (CLT) you can run your *.bbp project files from Windows CMD (Microsoft) or Terminal (MacOS and Linux).
 This is a fast way to start using your ByteBlower for automated testing.